QuentinRa/blog.quentinra.dev/tools/doxygen/install.md

 ## GUI

-There is a graphical version of Doxygen allowing you to use a menu to create your Doxygen file.
+There is a graphical version of Doxygen, allowing you to use a menu to create your Doxygen file.
 It won't be covered here, as I want to change the renderer (to make my documentation beautiful).